Kent27/docs-emobiq/document/function/Object/formatNumber/formatNumber.md

 ## Description

-Converting a number into a specific desired format, such as adding commas for thousands separators or specifying decimal places.
+Converts a number into a specific desired format, such as adding commas for thousands separators or specifying decimal places.

 ## Input / Parameter